 with the commission.

-(c) Any assertion by any party that the case-in-chief does not meet the requirement of this rule, and, therefore, is not complete, must be submitted in writing to the commission and the electing utility no later than twenty (20) days after the filing of the electing utility's petition and case-in-chief.
+(c) An assertion by any party that the case-in-chief does not meet the requirements of this rule, and, therefore, is not complete, must be submitted in writing to the commission and the electing utility not later than twenty (20) days after the filing of the electing utility's petition and case-in-chief.

-(d) Within thirty (30) days of the date an electing utility has filed its:
+(d) Within thirty (30) days of the date an electing utility has filed with the commission its:

 (1) petition; and